dibs-devs/chatter/docs/source/index.rst

 Django Chatter is an attempt to change that.
 This is an open-source fully reusable chat application that has mechanisms to support group chats in place.

-The default templates for this app are made with `Bootstrap <getbootstrap.com>`_, one of the most popular CSS frameworks out there.
-This makes it easier for developers to change the templates just by modifying the right CSS files.
+the HTML front-end for this app is built with Flexbox, making it responsive to numerous viewports.

 [More work to be done] Added to that, it can also possibly be used as a REST API, since all the views generate standard JSON responses that need to be parsed by